simonf7/tocc/README.md

 - I've selected web safe fonts which I think look close to the design.

-- I've taken the liberty of adding some simple mouse over colours changes to each form element.
+- I've taken the liberty of adding some simple mouse over colour changes to each form element.

 - A further development would be the addition of client side error checking, for example preventing submission of incorrectly formatted email addresses or required fields not being filled in.
+As such I've not specified the min/max length of each field.